Albion F.C.

-Albion Football Club is a Uruguayan football club located in Montevideo that currently plays in the Uruguayan Segunda División, the second highest division of the Uruguayan football league system.
+Albion Football Club is a Uruguayan football club located in Montevideo that currently plays in the Liga AUF Uruguaya.

 Founded in 1891, it is the oldest football club in Uruguay, and is considered to be the oldest because other institutions such as Montevideo Rowing Club and Montevideo Cricket Club had been founded before but they were not specifically dedicated to football.

+Regarding its facilities, it has a high-performance Sports City in the La Esperanza neighbourhood, located at Camino Dr. Laudelino Vázquez 3250 (near the Faculty of Veterinary Medicine and across from Zonamerica).
+The complex contains 1 artificial turf pitch and 6 natural grass pitches, where all the squads train (U14, U15, U16, U17, U19 and the first team).
+Its headquarters, called Albion House, is located in the Carrasco neighbourhood and houses the club's administrative offices.

 In July 2018, Albion became a member of the Club of Pioneers, a worldwide association involving oldest football clubs in the world, as the "oldest active football club in Uruguay".

 The club returned to the Primera División by winning the 2021 Segunda División championship, its first promotion to the top flight since 1908.

 History

 Foundation

 Albion was established on 1 June 1891 as "Football Association" by students from the English High School, mainly encouraged by Henry Lichtenberger, an 18-year-old disciple of William Leslie Poole, considered the "father" of Uruguayan football.
 During its first years of existence, the club refused to accept non-native players although most of its footballers were British descendants but born in Uruguay.
 The first uniform was a white jersey with a red star on the chest.
 Other clubs such as Montevideo Cricket and Montevideo Rowing had played football matches before Albion, that sport was not the main activity of them.